Karla-Sanchez-Osuna/Project-CRUD-Demo-MySQL-Menu-Driven-Application/README.md

 ```
 === Project CRUD Demo ===
-1) Insert a new project
+1) Add a project
-2) List all projects
+2) List projects
-3) View project details
+3) Select a project
-4) Update a project
+4) Update project details
 5) Delete a project
 0) Exit
 Enter your selection:
 ```

 Enter the number of the desired operation and follow the prompts.
-All input is validated; erroneous entries simply return you to the menu.
+All inputs are validated; invalid entries simply return you to the menu.

 ---